-In 2010/11 MOFD generated ambulance fees of approximately \$850,000 net of administration expenses for 1,960 ambulance operations.
+\ In 2010/11 MOFD generated ambulance fees of approximately \$850,000 net of administration expenses for 1,960 ambulance operations.
 This is an average of \$435 per operation.
 The Moragabased ambulance provided 1,065 of the District's ambulance operations, therefore was responsible for about \$460,000 of the District's ambulance fees.
 Thus, the net cost for the Moraga-based ambulance was about \$640,000 which equates to \$600 per operation.
-MOFD claimed that Orinda taxpayers should pick up 15 percent of the cost of operating the Moraga stations.
+MOFD claimed that Orinda taxpayers were responsible for 15 percent of the cost of operating the Moraga stations.

 While service may have been provided based on first-due-maps at some point in the past, this is no longer the case.
 Equipment is now dispatched (by ConFire's central dispatch) on the basis of which emergency unit is closest to the incident and available for service.
 This is determined by the location of all equipment coming from GPS transponders on each unit and a computer generated response time estimate to the incident location.
 The maps presented by MOFD are no longer utilized.
-So which units are responsible for first and backup responses is equivalent to the units which actually respond as shown on Table III-1.
+So which units are responsible for first and backup responses is, by definition, equivalent to the units which actually respond as shown on Table III-1.

 Providing service from the nearest station (which the maps reflect) makes sense in a static service model but the reality of providing service is a dynamic model impacted by available units.
-Including the 700 homes in Orinda, Moraga's 3 emergency units would service 18,300 residents while Orinda's 4 emergency units would only serve 15,700 residents.
-This would make the Moraga units 50% busier than the Orinda units and therefore 50% more likely to not be available than an adjacent Orinda unit for any particular incident.
-This lack of availability causes Orinda-based units to respond frequently to incidents in Moraga where "the map" says they will never provide such response and also causes Moraga-based units to provide fewer responses in areas of Orinda where the maps indicate they would be the sole responder.
+Including the 700 homes in Orinda, Moraga's three emergency units would service 18,300 residents while Orinda's four emergency units would only serve 15,700 residents.
+This would make the Moraga units 50 percent busier than the Orinda units and therefore 50 percent more likely to be unavailable than an adjacent Orinda unit for any particular incident.
+This lack of availability causes Orinda-based units to respond frequently to incidents in Moraga where "the map" says they will never provide such response.
+It also causes Moraga-based units to provide fewer responses in areas of Orinda where the maps indicate they would be the sole responder.

-The maps do not reflect the reality of providing emergency service.
+Simply put, the maps no longer reflect the reality of providing emergency service or allocation of resources.

 C) OrindaCARES claimed that Orinda taxpayers should pay more for emergency services because their homes are worth more.
-That we all pay the same 1% ad valorem tax and since Orinda properties' assessed value is 60% of the district's total, even though Orinda's population is only 52%, Orinda residents should pay a greater proportion per capita than Moraga residents.
-The Task Force does not believe that this is an argument that more than a small fraction of Orinda taxpayers would accept and it was not an accepted argument when the district was formed by Orinda taxpayers tired of "exporting" tax dollars to other communities in the county that they were not obliged to support.
-Orinda taxpayers do pay more per capita for most property tax funded agencies as the table below indicates: from schools to special districts; and especially to MOFD.
-Excluding the city and MOFD, each Orinda household pays \$800 more per year in property taxes than each Moraga household; for the same services.
+It believes we all pay the same 1% ad valorem tax and since Orinda properties' assessed value is 60% of the district's total, even though Orinda's population is only 52%, Orinda residents should pay a greater proportion per capita than Moraga residents.
+The Task Force does not believe that this is the general sentiment of Orinda taxpayers.
+Orinda taxpayers do pay more per capita for most property tax funded agencies as the table below indicates.
 While Orinda's residents are served by 28 percent more firefighters per capita than Moraga's residents and therefore should pay 28 percent more for that service; they are, in fact, paying 55 percent more for their service.
-The Task Force does not believe "because they own more expensive real estate" is a valid reason in most Orinda taxpayers' minds for this differential.
 In 1997 Orinda taxpayers voted to form MOFD because they did not want this tax differential to go elsewhere in the county.
 Tax law does not obligate it to go elsewhere.
 Orinda taxpayers have the right "to use it in Orinda".
 The Task Force would need to see a new poll to believe that this attitude has substantively shifted.